yeslogic/prince-docs/docs/command-line.md

     </dd>
     <dt id="cl-license-key"><code>--license-key=<span class="replaceable">KEY</span></code></dt>
     <dd>
-    Pass the license key on the command line.
-The <code>&lt;signature&gt;</code> element from your license file needs to be deleted, and its value can then be passed as the value of this command-line option.
-It is handy when you don't want to ship a product with the license key.
+    Pass the license key on the command line - this is useful if you don't want to ship a product with the license key.
+The contents of the <code>&lt;signature&gt;</code> element must be deleted from your license file, and its value can then be passed as the value of this command-line option - but leave an empty <code>&lt;signature&gt;</code> element in place.
     </dd>
 </dl>